fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport performance in Pays de Gex (III).md

 * Filtering out some obvious data errors.
 * Removing duplicates introduced in some early version of the data gathering process.
 * Calculating speed for each shift between stops.
-* Generating variables: workday in France, workday in Switzerland, day of week, etc.
+* Generating variables: holiday in France, holiday in Switzerland, day of week, etc.

 I use [R](https://www.r-project.org) for the statistics calculations and probably I could have managed to do the previous process with it.
 But I am not so proficient with its data structures and functions so I implemented it in Java.
 This is a tedious process and I think it is good to use a language you know well.

-At the end of this process I got a CSV file containing a row for each shift and for each shift a column for all the variables I wanted to consider.
-This I could easily consume from R. The list of variables included in the CSV are:
+At the end of this process I got a CSV file that R could easily consume.
+This file has a row for each time a vehicle drove through the segment, and for each row it has the following variables:

 * speed: speed between the two stops that contain this segment.
 * timestamp: when was the speed measured.